mattheww/gomill/gomill_docs/results.rst

 Viewing results
 ---------------

-Once a run has completed, there are a number of ways to view its results.
+There are a number of ways to view the results of runs, whether completed or in progress.

 .. contents:: Contents
    :local:
+   :backlinks: none

 .. _competition report file:
 .. index:: report file